 BIOGRAPHY: Mr. Perold was president of Fidelity Management & Research Company, the investment advisor for Fidelity's family of mutual funds, until his retirement in 2014.
 From 2001 to 2009, Mr. Perold was president of Geode Capital Management, LLC, a sub-advisor to Fidelity.
 He is currently a trustee of New York Life Insurance Company's Mainstay mutual funds, a trustee of Boston University, and a co-founder of CapShift, a company focused on enabling impact investments from donor advised funds and foundations.
-Mr. Perold holds a Bachelor of Arts degree in economic history from the University of Cape Town and a post-graduate Bachelor of Arts Honours degree in sociology from the University of Cape Town.
+Mr. Perold holds a Bachelor of Arts degree in economic history from the University of Cape Town and a postgraduate Bachelor of Arts Honours degree in sociology from the University of Cape Town.
+OTHER PUBLIC COMPANY DIRECTORSHIPS: Allstate Corporation (December 2015 to present).